Signs You May Have High-Functioning Anxiety

 4. You’re Always Busy—But Not Always Productive

-You might equate being busy with being in control.
-If you’re always occupied, there’s no time to dwell on anxious thoughts, right?
-But the problem is, staying busy for the sake of staying busy can be just as exhausting as actual work.
-You might spend hours on tasks that don’t really matter, just to avoid sitting still with your thoughts.
+Remaining busy can seem like a way to maintain control.
+After all, if you're always occupied, there's no time to dwell on anxious thoughts, right?
+However, merely occupying yourself can be just as draining as actual work.
+You might allocate hours to tasks that lack significance simply to avoid confronting your thoughts.

 5. You Struggle with Sleep (But Keep Pushing Through)

-You’re exhausted, but as soon as your head hits the pillow, your brain flips on like a stadium light.
-You replay conversations, worry about tomorrow’s to-do list, and stress over things you probably don’t even need to stress about.
-And even when you do fall asleep, you might wake up feeling just as drained as when you went to bed.
+You're exhausted, yet as soon as your head hits the pillow, your mind races.
+You replay events of the day, worry about the tasks ahead, and stress over things that might not even warrant concern.
+Even when you manage to fall asleep, you wake up feeling drained, just as you did when you went to bed.

-Skimping on sleep doesn’t just impact your energy levels; it affects your mood, focus, and overall health.
-If you find yourself constantly wired at night but exhausted during the day, it might be time to stop pushing through and start prioritizing real rest.
-Your body—and your mind—will thank you for it.
+Lack of sleep impacts not only your energy levels but also your mood, concentration, and overall health.
+If you frequently feel wired at night but drained during the day, it may be time to stop pushing through and start prioritizing restorative sleep.
+Your body and mind will thank you for the attention.

 6. You Experience Physical Symptoms But Brush Them Off